Shopify/consumer-agent-mcp/README.md

 3. **Bearer Token Authentication**: Supply your authentication token in the `BEARER_TOKEN` field of the `bearer-auth` configuration.

+4. **Custom Headers**: Add any custom headers by using the `--header` command line argument in the format `--header "Name: Value"`.
+Multiple headers can be specified by repeating the `--header` argument.
 Copy and customize the JSON configuration below to match your setup.
 Replace placeholder values like `your_username`, `your_password`, and `your_auth_token` with your actual credentials.

 ```json